RSCJacksonLab/landscapy/docs/cookbook/topology/community-annotations.md

 Community assignments and modularity describe the supplied graph under one algorithm and parameter set.
-Integer community labels are arbitrary and non-identifiable across runs; compare member sets, not label numbers.
-Agreement with known metadata is descriptive unless a valid, component-aware null model and test statistic were specified in advance.
+Integer community labels are arbitrary and non-identifiable across runs: compare member sets, not label numbers.

-## Common failures

-- Algorithm, NetworkX version, resolution, seed, or weight key is omitted.
-- Raw distances are passed as `weight` even though Louvain treats larger values as stronger connections.
-- Community IDs are treated as ordered or stable across runs.
-- A high modularity value is interpreted as evidence for biological classes without a comparator.
-- Disconnected components force communities, but their support structure is not reported separately.